 However, cables that have not been in use for a long period of time, say a month, should be inspected and examined thoroughly.

 Most of the time, there are warning signs which indicate or convey that the cables or wires in use for daily operation should be replaced.
 These signs include:

 a) Wire Breaks

-Occasional wire breaks are usually not critical and doesn’t require the need for replacement.
+Occasional wire breaks are usually not critical and don’t require the need for replacement.
 However, the severity of the wire breaks also depends on the number of broken wires on the outside of the cable or rope.
 It is an indication of the condition of the wire or cable and gives you an idea of whether or not the cable or wire should be replaced.

 The damage to cables or wires caused due to abrasion usually is when a wire or a cable comes in contact with an abrasive medium.
-Keep in mind the appropriate diameter of the outer wires and look out for flat wires which usually results from friction.
+Keep in mind the appropriate diameter of the outer wires and look out for flat wires which usually result from friction.

 d) Bird Caging